erokhins/KotlinResolutionAlgorithm/README.md

 ## Lambdas
 We can't analyze lambda body when we don't know some type of argument or receiver.
 Therefore we begin the process of body analyze when we know all types.
-This may happen for many reasons:
+This may happen for one of the following reasons:

 - Function, which receive lambda, has explicit types for lambda parameters and receiver.
 - We solved part(or all) of constraint system and parameter types have become known.